c5k1m/cse15l-lab-reports/lab-report-4-week-8.md

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157933508-f38be5ee-194d-4482-a25c-bf2dfc419eec.png)

-As we can see, the test clearly failed because the correct output was supposed to be `[a.com, a.com(()), example.com]`, but the actual output was `[a.com, a.com((, example.com]`, where `a.com((` is missing two closing parenthesis brackets as shown in the JUnit stack trace presented above as a result of the failed test.
+As we can see, the test clearly failed because the correct output was supposed to be `[a.com, a.com(()), example.com]`, but the actual output was `[a.com, a.com((, example.com]`, where `a.com((` is missing two close parentheses as shown in the JUnit stack trace presented above as a result of the failed test.

 The screenshot below provides the output of running Snippet 2 on the repo being reviewed...